Wall Street Has iPhone X Sales Jitters, But The Facts Aren’t In

 “I expect Apple to replace the iPhone X like they do with every other phone with an improved iPhone X,” Moorhead continued.
 “The suppliers in question are either being cut out of the new model or just haven’t seen the orders yet for the new model.”

 That’s certainly plausible, although when I saw Campling’s comments I quickly recalled an early March survey conducted by Piper Jaffray.
 The firm asked the following question: “You currently own an iPhone, yet you didn’t upgrade to (what Apple believes is) the best Apple phone yet, the iPhone X. Why?”
 Most of the answers Piper Jaffray received were at least related to price.
-31% said “it’s too expensive,” balking at the iPhone X’s $999 and $1,149 price points.
-44% said “my iPhone works fine,” a decision that’s necessarily influenced by the cost of the alternative–upgrading.
+Thirty-one percent said “it’s too expensive,” balking at the iPhone X’s $999 and $1,149 price points.
+Forty-four percent said “my iPhone works fine,” a decision that’s necessarily influenced by the cost of the alternative–upgrading.

 I also remembered the news from earlier this week that Apple may be planning to release a number of far less expensive phones this September.
 The usually reliable analyst Ming-Chi Kuo of KGI Securities said in a research note that Apple would introduce a 6.1-inch dual-SIM iPhone with a price tag of between $650 to $750, along with a single-SIM model that could be priced as low as $550.
 Apple is also expected to refresh its lowest-priced phone, the $349 iPhone SE, within the next couple of months.
 In short, there’s evidence that Apple may be about to cater to the many consumers who will never shell out a grand for a phone.

 The iPhone X’s price tag is a particular issue in the world’s biggest smartphone market, China, where iPhone sales have been much dampened by less expensive phones from domestic companies like Huawei, Xiaomi, Vivo, and Oppo.
-Some macro factorsare at play, too.
+Some macro factors are at play, too.
 The global smartphone market is contracting.
-And people are holding onto their older phones longer.
+And people are holding on to their older phones longer.